dtscalibration/python-dts-calibration/docs/examples/notebooks/02Common_DataStore_functions_slice_mean_max_std_resample.ipynb.rst

 .. code:: ipython3

-    ds['ST']  # is the data stored, presented as a DataArray
+    ds['st']  # is the data stored, presented as a DataArray